"Christmas tree" files

-From the 1930s until 1980s, the BBC kept a number of clandestine files on applicants accused by MI5 of political subversion, in particular those deemed to be communists or fellow travellers of communism, and also members of far-right organisations.
+From the 1930s until the 1980s, the BBC kept a number of clandestine files on applicants accused by MI5 of political subversion, in particular those deemed to be communists or fellow travellers of communism, and also members of far-right organisations.
 They were marked with a distinctive upward-facing green arrow, which bore resemblance to a Christmas tree and had the effect of blacklisting a number of applicants for roles in the BBC.
 Knowledge of the files was made public in 1985 after being reported on by The Observer.
-By that time, the practice had ceased but a number of files remained.
+By that time, the practice had ceased, but a number of files remained.
 They were destroyed in the 1990s following the end of the Cold War.

 Process

 From the late 1930s until 1984, MI5 stationed an intelligence officer at the BBC to vet editorial applicants.
 During World War II, those deemed to be political subversives, in particular suspected communists or fellow travellers of communism, were banned from working at the BBC.
 The personnel records of anyone suspicious were stamped with the legend "SECRET", a distinctively shaped green upward-facing arrow resembling a Christmas tree.
 Only a handful of BBC staff knew what the tag meant.
 The practice was secret and was officially denied until it became public knowledge when The Observer wrote about the practice in 1985, following leaked information from Mike Fentiman.
 The officer in charge of vetting at that time was Ronnie Stonham.

 The "Christmas tree" scheme was dropped in 1984.
 Mike Fentiman claimed that the Christmas tree symbol was used because the Christmas carol "O Tannenbaum" had the same tune as the socialist song "The Red Flag".
 However, in 2020, on the BBC programme QI, it was claimed that the "Christmas tree" symbol was merely an arrow, indicating that a file should be referred upwards.
 Michael Hodder, who worked for the vetting unit in the 1980s, told The Times that all files were destroyed in the early 1990s as the Cold War ended.